embedly/embedly-ruby/README.md

  # use a custom logger
  config.logger = MyAwesomeLogger.new(STDERR)

- # disable typhoeus and use Net::HTTP instead
+ # Choose a request adatper (net_http, typhoeus or faraday)
- config.request_with :net_http
+ config.request_with :faraday
 end
 ```